ProboConnect/product-configurator/README.md

 });
 ```

-Or add the props to the component and it will call the init function within.
+Or add the props to the component, and it will call the init function within.
 ```javaScript
   <probo-product-configurator
     proxy="/api"